-Bad IAQ can be a direct or indirect trigger of some health issues.
-Medical experts have determined that up to half of all ailments are linked or aggravated by indoor air pollution.
+Bad IAQ can be a direct or indirect trigger of various health troubles.
+Medical professionals have determined that up to half of all sicknesses are linked or aggravated by indoor air pollution.

-Pollutants within your house can create flu-like illness like headaches, nausea and respiratory inflammation.
-It can also trigger allergies and asthma.
+Pollutants within your house can create flu-like illness including headaches, nausea and respiratory inflammation.
+It can also worsen allergies and asthma.